Explains what sleeping pills and minor tranquillisers are used for, how the medication works, possible side effects and information about withdrawal.

 You may also experience withdrawal symptoms while you are still taking the drugs, or you may need to take a higher dose to achieve the same level of effectiveness as before.

-Recently I had a tough time and would love to go back on diazepam to help me through it, but personally wouldn't trust myself on it as I have a three-year-old son and I'm a single parent.
-I'm not sure I'd wake in the night or be able to function in the day.
+"Recently I had a tough time and would love to go back on diazepam to help me through it, but personally wouldn't trust myself on it as I have a three-year-old son and I'm a single parent.
+I'm not sure I'd wake in the night or be able to function in the day."

 This information was published in August 2016.
-We will revise it in 2019.